bartwc/website2/src/foo/fizz.md

 ### Phone Plan

 The top 3 telecommunications providers are KPN, Vodafone and T-Mobile.
 Lebara is a mobile virtual network operator (MVNO) that signed a business agreement with KPN.
 Lebara offers an affordable SIM-Only Plan (1 Month / 2 Years).
-Lebara offers 4G Extra Fast Speeds at 0.50€ and Data Cap Service at 0.50€.
+Lebara offers 4G Extra Fast Speeds at 0.50€ and Data Cap Service at 0.50€ in 2023.
 You can collect free 200MB Lebara Sim Cards during University Introduction Week or Residence Permit Collection Day

 ### Cycling